Meet the demand for health informatics professionals and researchers.

 Explores the design of innovative personal health human-computer interface technologies.
 Examples include assistive technologies that aid persons with disabilities, consumer wellness promotion applications, patient education and counseling systems, interfaces for reviewing personal health records, and elder care and social network systems that monitor health and support independent living.
 Offers students an opportunity to work in teams to build a prototype personal health interface system to solve a real problem.
 Topics include needs assessment and participatory research, iterative user interface design methods for health interface development, computational sensing of health states and behavior, software architectures for iteratively testing prototype personal health interface technologies, human-computer interaction issues related to personal health technology, and technology transfer requirements to support future validation studies of technology.

-Explores the deployment and evaluation of innovative personal health technologies.
-In this project-based course, students work in teams to deploy and evaluate a prototype personal health technology that has been previously developed by students in HINF 5300.
+Explores the deployment and evaluation of innovative health technologies.
+In this project-based course, students work in teams to deploy and evaluate a health technology.
 Offers students an opportunity to develop a research plan to measure the effectiveness, usability, and/or feasibility of the technology; recruit study participants; deploy the technology; and analyze the data collected.
 Also offers students an opportunity to learn about each of these steps and work toward producing a publishable-quality research paper on the technology and results of the efficacy study, as well as to prepare a grant application that extends the technology and research methodology.
 Additional topics include technology transfer and implications on health policy.